 It was an intense 6 days, but I left having learned a lot and excited to improve my life both professionally and personally.
-It brought to light areas where I was playing small or coming short, and helped me paint a picture of not just the person I want to be, but what I want to achieve in the next year.
-It was grueling, to be honest (15 hour+ days, no sleep, hardly any food breaks so you had to eat at your seat, sitting in a cold, windowless room for hours), but worth it in the end, as I find myself really applying many of the principles and things I learned in the conference.
+It brought to light areas where I was playing small or coming short and helped me paint a picture of not just the person I want to be, but what I want to achieve in the next year.
+To be honest, it was grueling (15 hour+ days, no sleep, hardly any food breaks so you had to eat at your seat, sitting in a cold, windowless room for hours), but worth it in the end, as I find myself really applying many of the principles and things I learned in the conference.

 What stuck with me the most were Tony’s ideas of a primary question, and the towards and away values that shape our life.